-Just pack up before heading out in the morning and leave the bag in the campsites main tent and pick it back up when back from the trek.
+Just pack up before heading out in the morning and leave the bag in the campsite’s main tent and pick it back up when back from the trek.

-Having said that the views at Rakaposhi Base Camp would be awesome to wake up to so if you don’t mind trekking an extra 1-2 hours then bringing your camping gear to the base camp itself is also a great option.
+Having said that the views at Rakaposhi Base Camp would be incredible to wake up to so if you don’t mind trekking an extra 1-2 hours then bringing your camping gear to the base camp itself is also a great option.

 Leaving Hakapun campsite it’s a steep initial climb for around 30 minutes through pine forest before 15 minutes of easier straight hiking then the final 15 minutes of steep climbing again.